 Throughout our history, the Law Center has been able to drive meaningful change far disproportionate to the modest size of our organization.
 We partner with community groups, advocacy organizations, private and non-profit law firms and colleges and law schools to expand our capacity.
 We extend our reach by training community members and advocates about their rights and how to protect them.

-The Law Center is also grateful for the leadership provided by our Board of Directors and Advisory Board, and for the immeasurable contributions provided by our interns and volunteers.
+The Law Center is grateful for the leadership provided by our Board of Directors and Advisory Board, and for the immeasurable contributions provided by our interns and volunteers.
 We do not charge our clients, so our work is funded through grants, court-awarded attorney’s fees, and your generous donations.
-The Law Center is a nonprofit, nonpartisan organization, so your donation is tax-deductible.
+The Law Center is a nonprofit, nonpartisan organization, meaning your donation is tax-deductible.